 “So long as we are prepared to get involved and get our hands dirty, Clean Up events such as those of this last week will continue to make a difference.
 The ever increasing presence of plastics, beverage containers and other single-use packaging mean we need to continue to challenge our governments to implement effective waste management and recycling programs to reduce the amount of wasted resource that ends up in our precious environment.
 Clean Up activities provide vital community led data and feedback that influences decision makers.”Ian Kiernan AO, Chairman and Founder of Clean Up Australia, a not-for-profit NGO raising awareness about the cause and supplying resources to help local communities cleaning their sites.

 Although I wish Clean Up Australia were everyone’s daily habits, it is incredible to see such a significant mobilisation for this cause during an event across the country.
 The volunteers organising the events can also use it to sensibilise and educate participants about plastic consumption, waste management and the main issues of having trash in our rivers and oceans, for example.

-I’ve mentioned it before on the blog: we now try to pick-up rubbish during our visits, just bending a few times without making a big deal out of it and without having it as the main objective of our visit.
+I’ve mentioned it before on the blog: we try to pick up rubbish during our visits, just bending a few times without making a big deal out of it and without having it as the main objective of our visit.
 I believe small individual actions can in the long term change the world if we talk about them and inspire more people to follow them.
 I was very keen to participate in the Clean Up Australia Day.
 For once, our visits were entirely focused on picking up rubbish.
 We chose to help to clean two sites: